davidpetter/Language-decision-tree/README.md

 # Decision tree
 ## Backend
- - Clojure
+ - Go
- - Go: General purpose solution, self written.
+    - General purpose solution, self written.
 GO-to language, efficient and fast
+ - Java/Kotlin
- - Java: For the purpose of Libraries and ecosystem
+   - For Libraries and ecosystem
+ - Javascript/Node.js
- - Javascript/Node.js: For the purpose of Libraries and ecosystem
+   - For the purpose of Libraries and ecosystem
+ - Python
- - Python: Maths, BI and AI.
+   - Maths, BI and AI.
 Optimise for IO
+ - C# (.net core)
- - C# (.net core): Consider removing?
+   - Consider removing?
 Optionally second in line after Go, i.e when problem is to big for GO or there is a ecosystem fit

 ## Frontend/client
  - Browser
    - Javascript
    - TypeScript
- - Mobile
+ - Mobile (when native is needed)
-    - **TODO** - A bit messy at the moment
+   - Swift
+   - Kotlin